last-ent/last-ent.github.io/posts/introduction-to-adts-algebraic-data-types.md

 .. type: text
 -->

-> Algebraic Data Types (or ADTs) model the flow a program (or a system) in terms of data & functions that describe the complete behaviour and states the system can go through.
+> Algebraic Data Types (or ADTs) model the flow a program (or a system) in terms of data & functions that describe the complete behaviour and states the data can go through.

-Let's go through an example to grok the concept better.
+Let's take an example to grok the concept better.

 # Example: Area of a rectangle